PD5DJ/OpenTX-V2P-C2P/README.md

 This script reads the voltage of any standard VFAS,A1..A2 etc like sensor inputs.

+It creates a new sensor **VLT0..VLT7**

 The voltage is then converted to a battery percentage.

-This percentage can be used with anything inside the OpenTX enviroment.
+This new sensor can be used with anything inside the OpenTX enviroment.

 For example to be used with my one of my other widgets like "Gaugie"